JubaDeveloper/decogram/README.md

 ## 📘 Introduction

-Metagram is a modern and declarative framework for Telegram bot development in TypeScript.
+Decogram is a modern and declarative framework for Telegram bot development in TypeScript.
 It wraps around [Telegraf](https://telegraf.js.org/) and introduces decorators, dependency injection, and modular architecture to simplify and structure your bot logic.

 ---